 These are pilot programs fully subsidised by the Workforce Training Innovation Fund.

-Part time: 12 months (the time taken to complete this course will vary depending on your input)
+The time taken to complete this course will vary depending on your input

 You will be best equipped for this course if you have language, literacy and numeracy skills that are equivalent to level 3 of the Australian Core Skills Framework (ACSF).

 People interested in this course will typically have a building trade such as:

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.